Friday, March 17, 2006

 PS.
 I'm off to watch the sumo in Osaka tomorrow, then I'll be on holiday until the 6th April, so there'll be no new posts until then.
 Au revoir!

-Wednesday, March 15, 2006
+15 March 2006

-The Lunch of Champions
+The lunch of champions

 Since I've been living in Japan I've become a big fan of soba - buckwheat noodles in English.
 Not only are they healthier than other noodles, they're also a damn sight tastier - think of the difference between wholemeal bread and bleached white economy bread and you'll get the idea.